Understanding, Forgiveness, and Boundaries

 The ongoing abuse had broken Austin.
 He was mentally, emotionally, spiritually, and physically spent.
 Austin knew that in order to heal, it was absolutely necessary to cut off all contact with Marcia.
 In fact, our entire family needed to heal from the PTSD caused by this horrendous experience.
 However, given the difficult and sensitive situation (Marcia's pregnancy), we weren't sure what to do.
 If we had been dealing with a mentally stable and safe person, we would, of course, have reached out and befriended Marcia.
 However, because Marcia was unsafe and because we could not trust her, we felt that it was necessary to cut off all contact for the time being.

-Nonetheless, as Christians, we wanted to do what was right.
-Didn't every human deserve forgiveness and a second chance?
+Nonetheless, we wanted to do what was right.
+Doesn't every human deserve forgiveness and a second chance?
 It seemed very unloving and unchristian to establish a "limited contact" policy with Marcia; even though we knew that it was logical and imperative to put Austin's safety first.
 After struggling to understand how to make things right with God and with our own conscience, we came across the following quote, which helped us to realize that it was completely acceptable and possible to forgive and also to disengage from Marcia and her abusive behaviors.

 "Forgiveness does not mean forgetting the offense ever occurred or pretending it never happened.
 It does not mean that you allow the abuse to continue.
 It does not mean that it is possible for all relationships to be healed.
 And it does not mean the offender will not be held accountable for his or her actions.
 It means the Savior can help you let go." https://www.churchofjesuschrist.org/get-help/abuse/is-it-possible-to-forgive?lang=eng